 After high school he set off for college.
 But after a devastating flood decimated his family’s apiary business in the spring of 1983, he decided to leave college and come home to Tammy, his grade school sweetheart.
-In 1985, he started Olivarez Honey Bees with one truck and the mentorship of his Dad and an old-time beekeeper named Jack Shaw.
+In 1985, he started Olivarez Honey Bees with one truck and the mentorship of an old-time beekeeper named Jack Shaw.
 Fortunately, he had grown out of his bee allergy by then.

 Ray worked as a land surveyor during the week and a beekeeper at night and weekends.
 He and Tammy had three kids in three years.
 He didn't get a lot of sleep back then, but his passion for beekeeping grew, along with the number of colonies he kept.
 Eventually, he had to decide between one job or the other, and he chose beekeeping.

 Ray met an almond grower named Dan Cummings and began a partnership that would span nearly 10 years.
 During that time, with the help of Dan’s vast business experience and Ray’s and Tammy’s relentless work ethic, Olivarez Honey Bees became involved in all aspects of the bee industry, including pollination services, queen and package bee production, and, of course, honey production.

 OHB took the daring step of buying a small beekeeping business on Hawaii's Big Island.
 Revitalizing, improving, and expanding Big Island Queens allowed OHB to offer top-quality, fresh queens to their customers year-round.